-- 13. Policies related to wood and forest product markets from trade agreements to building codes continue to influence how, when and where wood is used as a material across industries including building, energy and packaging and wood's overall contribution to economic development.
-The EU Timber Regulation, the new EU Forest Strategy and the developing Transatlantic Trade and Investment Partnership (TTIP) trade agreement are key developments. - 14.
+- 8. Policies related to wood and forest product markets from trade agreements to building codes continue to influence wood use as a material across industries including building, energy and packaging and wood's overall contribution to economic development.
+The EU Timber Regulation, the new EU Forest Strategy and the developing Transatlantic Trade and Investment Partnership (TTIP) trade agreement are key developments. - 9.
 The EU Forest Strategy, which was adopted on 20 September 2013, responds to new challenges facing the EU forest sector and to key policy developments in the EU.
-Key outputs of the EU Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan, which marked its tenth anniversary in 2013, are voluntary partnership agreements (VPAs) between the EU and tropical timber-supplying countries. - 15.
+Key outputs of the EU Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan, which marked its tenth anniversary in 2013, are voluntary partnership agreements (VPAs) between the EU and tropical timber-supplying countries. - 10.
 A report published by the European Commission assessed the impact on deforestation of EU consumption of all products and services, not just those derived directly from forest management.
-The report attributed 200,000 hectares of the total global deforestation between 1990 and 2008 (232 million hectares) to EU imports of wood products, and 8.7 million hectares to EU imports of agricultural cash crops and livestock products. - 16.
 The report estimated that worldwide, 33% of the deforestation embodied in crops and 8% of deforestation embodied in livestock products enter international markets.
-This implies that policy measures targeting the consumption of agricultural commodities would be at least as effective in reducing deforestation as those targeting timber products. - 17.
-In May 2014, the major global certification schemes the Forest Stewardship Council (FSC) and the Programme for the Endorsement of Forest Certification (PEFC) reported a total gross area of 440.3 million hectares under their individual (endorsed)
+This implies that policy measures targeting the consumption of agricultural commodities would be at least as effective in reducing deforestation as those targeting timber products. - 11.
+In May 2014, the major global certification schemes the Forest Stewardship Council (FSC) and the Programme for the Endorsement of Forest Certification (PEFC) reported a total gross area of 440.3 million hectares under their individual (endorsed) certification standards.
+The total certified area grew by 3.8% (16 million hectares) during the preceding year ending in May 2014, which was half the growth seen in the previous 12 month period.
+Estimated industrial roundwood production from certified forests increased by 20-30 million m3 per year between May 2011 and April 2014, reaching 524 million m3.
+Thus, about 30% of global industrial roundwood production (1.7 billion m3) was derived from certified forest. - 12.
+The US Green Building Council (USGBC) approved version 4 of the Leadership in Energy & Environmental Design (LEED) green building standard in June 2013.
+In the Materials and Resources section of that standard, prescriptive measures have been replaced with credits related to life-cycle analysis based environmental product declarations, materials ingredients verification, and raw-material extraction. - 13.
+The main carbon market, the EU Emissions Trading System (EU ETS), is still marked by uncertainty about its cost-efficiency and impact.
+In the first quarter of 2014, a record 2.8 billion European carbon allowances were traded on Europe's four main emissions exchanges, an increase of 12% over the same quarter in 2013, despite a cut in supply.